Patrick James Meade, Lord Gillford1

 Consanguinity Index=0.0%

-Lady Constance Mary Carnegie was born in 1851.
-She was the daughter of Sir James Carnegie, 9th Earl of Southesk and Lady Catherine Hamilton Noel.1,2 She married Sir Victor Alexander Bruce, 13th Earl of Kincardine, son of Sir James Bruce, 12th Earl of Kincardine and Lady Mary Louisa Lambton, on 9 November 1876.3 She died on 24 September 1909.1
+Lady Constance Mary Carnegie was born on 17 November 1851.2 She was the daughter of James Carnegie, 9th Earl of Southesk and Lady Catherine Hamilton Noel.1,3 She was baptised on 27 December 1851 at Farnell, Angus, Scotland.2 She married Victor Alexander Bruce, 13th Earl of Kincardine, son of James Bruce, 12th Earl of Kincardine and Lady Mary Louisa Lambton, on 9 November 1876.3 She died on 24 September 1909 at age 57.1

-As a result of her marriage, Lady Constance Mary Carnegie was styled as Countess of Elgin and Kincardine on 9 November 1876.
 From 9 November 1876, her married name became Bruce.
-She was invested as a Imperial Order of the Crown of India (C.I.).3
+After her marriage, Lady Constance Mary Carnegie was styled as Countess of Elgin and Kincardine on 9 November 1876.
+She was appointed Imperial Order of the Crown of India (C.I.)3

-Children of Lady Constance Mary Carnegie and Sir Victor Alexander Bruce, 13th Earl of Kincardine
+Children of Lady Constance Mary Carnegie and Victor Alexander Bruce, 13th Earl of Kincardine

 Citations